Dotdashcom/take-home-webdriver-test/README.md

 3. (Optional) In case you don't have a Linux of Mac where to run this code, you can configure the suite to run against a dockerized selenium grid running linux.

-5. (Optional) To do this, open the testng.xml file inside your project's root and do the following change:
+4. (Optional) To do this, open the testng.xml file inside your project's root and do the following change:

    ```
    <!-- <parameter name="environment" value="local"/> -->
    <parameter name="remote" value="http://localhost:4445/wd/hub"/>
    ```
    To this:
    ```
    <parameter name="environment" value="local"/>
    <!-- <parameter name="remote" value="http://localhost:4445/wd/hub"/> -->
    ```
-5. (Optional) Also, take a look at the thread-count configuration in your testng.xml file, it may be useful:
+5. (Optional) Also, take a look at the thread-count configuration in your testng.xml file, it may be useful (between 4 and 8 is fine):
    ```
    parallel = "tests" thread-count = "3">
    ```

-4. (Optional) Then install the container like this:
+6. (Optional) Then install the container like this:
    ```
    docker pull selenium/standalone-chrome
    ```
 ## Running
 1. Run the following commands.
 The second one is optional.
    ```
    docker run -d -p 7080:5000 gprestes/the-internet
    docker run -d -p 4445:4444 -v /dev/shm:/dev/shm selenium/standalone-chrome
    ```
 2. Use the following BaseUrl for your tests:

    ```